-3rd Agriculture Forestry Council was created in order to to implement, disseminate and develop new technologies, to determine the problems encountered in the services of agriculture and livestock sector and to find solutions with new technologies and to disseminate the know-how by using agricultural extension services in the formation of strategies for agricultural development and to take decisions that will help in the formation of strategies for agricultural development until 2024.
-The 3rd Agriculture Forestry Council was held from November 18-21, 2019 as a result of approximately four months' study, with a significant number of representatives from academia, non-governmental organizations, private sector, farmers, and experts the Ministry of Agriculture and Forestry and other public from institutions/organizations.
-Within the scope of the 3rd Agriculture Forest Council, 21 thematic working groups were formed with a total of more than 1300 participants and more than 30,000 ideas for the future of Turkish agriculture and forestry.
-The targets determined on the basis of the Commissions established within the Council were declared publicly by the President Recep Tayyip ERDOĞAN.
-Based on the results of the 3rd Agriculture Forestry Council, 46 main actions and their sub-actions were determined to be implemented by the Ministry of Agriculture and Forestry at the beginning of 2020, and implementations of the actions are monitored quarterly until the end of 2023 and the results of the implementation are announced to the public annually.
+The 3rd Agriculture Forest Council was gathered in order to implement, disseminate and develop new technologies, to determine the problems encountered in the services of agriculture and livestock sector, to disseminate the know-how by using agricultural extension services in the formation of strategies for agricultural development and to take decisions that will help in the formation of strategies for agricultural development until 2024.
+The 3rd Agriculture Forest Council was held between November 18-21, 2019 as a result of approximately four months' study, with a significant number of representatives from academia, non-governmental organizations, private sector, farmers and experts from the Ministry of Agriculture and Forestry and other public institutions/organizations.
+Within the scope of the 3rd Agriculture Forest Council, 21 thematic working groups were formed with a total of more than 1300 participants and more than 30,000 ideas for the future of Turkish agriculture and forestry were gathered.
+The targets determined on the basis of the Commissions established within the Council were declared to public by the President Recep Tayyip ERDOĞAN.
+Based on the results of the 3rd Agriculture Forest Council, 46 main actions and their sub-actions were determined to be implemented by the Ministry of Agriculture and Forestry at the beginning of 2020, and implementations of the actions are monitored quarterly until the end of 2023 and the results of the implementation are announced to the public annually.
 In this context, one of the most important inputs within the scope of the preparations for the Summit carried out at the national level is the outputs of the 3rd Agricultural Forest Council.